 Norfolk's Virginia Zoo (Virginia Zoological Park) is a fun place for kids of all ages.
 Modern and well kept, the Zoo is just a short drive from anywhere in Norfolk.
-I visited the Virginia Zoo in the early afternoon of a weekday in June of 2004.
+I visited the Virginia Zoo in the early afternoon of a weekday in June.
 I was surprised to find hundreds of cars and buses in the parking lot.
 The Zoo is a popular place!

 The large, attractive Virginia Zoo headquarters building is also the entry gate and gift shop.
 There was a line at the members entrance, but none at the general admission entrance.
-Adult admission is $6, kids age 2-11 $4, seniors $5.
-Zoo members get in free.
 You'll get a zoo map at the entrance.

 There are two tall observation towers attached to the headquarters building that were obviously meant to provide visitors with a birds-eye view of the zoo ... but chains across the stairs limit access to "staff only".
 What's up with that?